Jane Abbott: Biography

-Jane Ludlow Drake was born on July 10, 1881 in Buffalo, New York, to Captain Marcus Motier Drake and his second wife, Mary A. Ludlow.
+Jane Ludlow Drake was born on July 10, 1881, in Buffalo, New York, to Captain Marcus Motier Drake and his second wife, Mary A. Ludlow.
 Her family was involved in shipbuilding and sailing, and Jane spent much of her childhood on and near the Great Lakes.

-She attended Cornell University from 1899-1902, working for two years as part of the editorial staff of the graduate newspaper.
+She attended Cornell University from 1899 to 1902, working for two years as part of the editorial staff of the graduate newspaper.

 On December 21, 1902, Jane married Frank Addison Abbott, a former Cornell student and lawyer from Buffalo who later served as District Attorney of Erie County (1906-1908).
 They had three children.

 Jane Abbott began writing books for children, later writing fiction for adults.
 She published about twenty books for boys and girls, and about fifteen novels for adults.
 Many of her books were written primarily for girls, but had broad appeal, combining "fun, family life, adventure and mystery in just the right proportions".
 They were praised as being "natural", "good, wholesome books", "brimming with life, but clean in their conception and their language".